-World MMU Capabilities
+World Memory Management Unit (MMU) Capabilities

-Normal World Yes Yes
+Normal world Yes Yes

-Secure World - Yes
+Secure world No Yes

 1.5.
 Assembly Mnemonics

 Each Capstone-RISC-V instruction is given a mnemonic prefixed with CS..
 In contexts where it is clear we are discussing Capstone-RISC-V instructions, we will omit the CS. prefix for brevity.